lvgl/blog/_posts/2019-02-20-micropython-bindings.md

 - Make LittlevGL accessible to larger audiance.
 No need to know C in order to create a nice GUI on an embedded system.
 This goes well with [CircuitPython vision](https://learn.adafruit.com/welcome-to-circuitpython/what-is-circuitpython) which was designed with education in mind, to make it easier for new or unexperienced users to get started with embedded development.

 # So how does it look like?

+> TL;DR:
+> It's very much like the C API, but Object Oriented for LittlevGL componets.

 Let's dive right into an example.
 In this example I'll assume you already have some basic knowledge of LittlevGL.
 If you not - please have a look at [LittlevGL tutorial](https://github.com/littlevgl/lv_examples/tree/master/lv_tutorial)